 It used to be that people punched in and worked away at their desks all day, but times have changed.
-Whether it’s to avoid the commute, leverage the quiet focus of working at home or simply to stay in pajamas all day, recent research shows that 70% of people work remotely at least once a week.
+Whether it’s to avoid the commute, leverage the quiet focus of working at home or simply to stay in pajamas all day, the benefits of remote work are plentiful — and recent research even shows that 70% of people work remotely at least once a week.

 Many employers support and encourage remote work, as well.
 Flexible policies let employees choose where they will feel most productive and let companies hire the best talent for the job regardless of location.
 Cost savings are also a factor: Dell reports saving about $12 million per year in real estate costs by encouraging employees to work from home.
 The company would like to see 50% of its employees working at home at least a few days a week by 2020.